donmezs/donmezs/README.md

 <h1 align="center">Hi 👋, I'm Suleyman</h1>

 Hi, I’m Suleyman, a full-stack software engineer based in Turkiye.
-I write about modern web frameworks, languages, and development.
-I try to write about everything I have learned and know.
+I research, learn, write, implement about modern web frameworks, programming languages, and software development.
+I try to share about everything I have learned and know.
 I'm trying to use this repository as a place to document and store everything I've learned.
 I hope it contains something interesting for you and will be useful to you.

 ---